gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

-## Managing Direct Method Bindings
+## Working with Direct Method Bindings

 Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the directMethodBindingSet Set.